By Toni Brannagan

 Seriously.
 Don’t.
 Guess what?
 Vaginas clean-up all by themselves!
 Isn’t that neat?
 But basically, anything else you’re putting up there is messing with its natural ~flow~.

 This isn’t to say you shouldn’t be cleaning around it thoroughly, including your pubic hair.
-Washing a couple times a day while you’re on your period is ideal, and while I love flowery-ass soap more than anyone, it’s a good idea to opt for unscented soaps to keep things au naturale.
+Washing a couple times a day while you’re on your period is ideal, and while I personally love some flowery soap, it’s a good idea to opt for unscented soaps to keep things au naturale.

-Of aaaalll the annoying myths about what having your period prevents you from doing – exercising, taking baths, making sushi, etc. – telling people they can’t get it on while they’re riding the cotton pony (I tried it, I won’t do it again) is just rude.
+Of aaaalll the annoying myths about what having your period prevents you from doing—exercising, taking baths, making sushi, etc.— trying to tell people when they can’t get it on is just rude.
 Orgasms in general are actually pretty great for boosting your mood and alleviating your cramps – and obviously, having a partner is so not necessary.

 One thing to note: if you engage in period sex, make sure you take an extra sec to stay safe and healthy.
 There’s a chance you’ll be more susceptible to infections, but it’s nothing proper protection and clean-up can’t prevent.
 So as an addendum to this DO, DON’T skip condoms & DON’T skip peeing or washing up afterwards.

 Whether you use a manual method, an app, or an aggressively detailed Google Sheet that people keep asking you to stop talking about on the subway (not that I do this, but I totes recommend it), tracking your cycle is seriously useful.
 One of the easiest ways to keep on top of your menstrual health is by keeping an eye on what’s going on!